tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/快速入门/创建 MySQL 实例_intl_en.md

+This document describes how to create a TencentDB for MySQL instance in the console.

 ## Prerequisites
-To make a purchase, you need to verify your identity first.
-For more information, please see [Identity Verification Guide](https://intl.cloud.tencent.com/document/product/378/3629).

-## Purchasing at Official Website
+You have registered a Tencent Cloud account and completed identity verification.
+- To register a Tencent Cloud account:
+<div style="background-color:#00A4FF; width: 170px; height: 35px; line-height:35px; text-align:center;"><a href="https://cloud.tencent.com/register?s_url=https%3A%2F%2Fcloud.tencent.com%2F" target="_blank"  style="color: white; font-size:16px;" hotrep="document.guide.3128.btn1">Click here to register a Tencent Cloud account</a></div>
+- To verify your identity:
+<div style="background-color:#00A4FF; width: 170px; height: 35px; line-height:35px; text-align:center;"><a href="https://console.cloud.tencent.com/developer" target="_blank"  style="color: white; font-size:16px;"  hotrep="document.guide.3128.btn2">Click here to verify your identity</a></div>

+## Directions
-1. Log in at the [purchase page](https://buy.cloud.tencent.com/cdb), select various configuration items based on your actual needs, confirm that everything is correct, and click **Buy Now**.
+1. Log in at the [TencentDB for MySQL purchase page](https://buy.cloud.tencent.com/cdb), select various configuration items based on your actual needs, confirm that everything is correct, and click **Buy Now**.
  - **Billing mode**:
     - If the request volume of your business may fluctuate greatly and instantaneously, we recommend you choose pay-as-you-go billing.
  - **Region**: select the region where your TencentDB for MySQL instance is deployed.
 Tencent Cloud services in different regions cannot communicate with each other over the private network.
 Region cannot be modified after purchase.